Cece Hooks

-Cierra “Cece” Hooks (born May 30, 1999) is an American basketball player who is currently a free agent.
+Cierra Marie Hooks (born May 30, 1999) is an American basketball player.
 She played college basketball with the Ohio Bobcats of the Mid-American Conference (MAC).

-High school career
+Early life

 Hooks grew up in Dayton, Ohio, where she attended and played basketball at Thurgood Marshall High School.
 During her sophomore year she was considered a likely top 30 recruit but missed much of the year with a torn meniscus.
 She worked her way back to average 17 points, 12 rebounds and five assists per game her senior year.
 She also played AAU basketball for All Ohio Black.
 She was rated as a four-star recruit by Prospects Nation.
 She took one visit to Ohio University and committed.